legokor/FPGA-Utils/gpio_breakout/README.md

 <img src="etc/usage_example.png" width="70%">

 *Note: This is a packeged IP core.
-You can add it to the IP Catalog by adding this folder in Tools / Settings / IP / Repository*
+You can add it to the IP Catalog by adding this folder (or any of its parents) in Tools / Settings / IP / Repository*